The average South African daily spends two hours watching TV, and accumulatively, more than five hours staring at a computer, mobile or tablet screen.

 Your optometrist has a few helpful solutions to protecting your eyes from the harmful lights of digital devices.
 They can provide you with digitally surfaced Accommodative Support Lenses, Blue Control Lens coatings or eye lubricants that will help you better manage the strain of using a digital device.

-Keep you eyes in good shape by visiting an optometrist with GetSavvi Health’s optometry top-up benefit.
-The top-up optometry option is available at an additional R35 per month and includes consultations, an eyeglass frame, single vision and bifocal lenses.
+Keep your eyes in good shape by visiting an optometrist with GetSavvi Health’s optometry top-up benefit.
+The top-up optometry option includes consultations, an eyeglass frame, single vision and bifocal lenses.
 Click here to send us your details and a GetSavvi Health consultant will contact you soon.